BiancaMel/CustomVehiclePhysics-UPBGE/README.md

 # CustomVehiclePhysics
  UPBGE Vehicle Physics

-Warning: this physics have some bugs
+Warning: this physics has some bugs and is not ready.

 Example 1 countains:
 -simple demo of vehicle physics.